 Special report on anti-corruption efforts and financial irregularities

-In three of the five cases concluded with repayment of funds, the amount was paid to the project rather than to Norad.
-This is in accordance with the Norad guidelines as of December 2018, stating that repayment to project can be made when certain criteria are met, such as grant manager detecting the mismanagement, immediate reporting of the case, and documentation of well-functioning internal control systems.
+In two of the three cases concluded with repayment, the amount was paid to the project rather than to Norad.
+This is in accordance with the new Norad guidelines as of December 2018, stating that repayment to project can be made when certain criteria are met, such as immediate reporting of the case and documentation of well-functioning internal control systems.

 At the end of 2020, several cases of financial irregularities were still under investigation.
 The remaining cases vary in scope and complexity.
 These will be reported on when the cases have been concluded.

 Handling of financial irregularities cases has, through the year, been quite time consuming both for Digni and for the member organizations and their partners.
 Some cases display varying degrees of weaknesses in the financial management of the partner organization.
 Cases on safeguarding teach us the importance of having internal routines and codes of conduct in the organizations – and complying with these.

 Also, a lack of awareness of the contractual obligations was observed for some members and partners.
 Measures have been put in place to address critical capacity gaps and to raise awareness about the terms of the agreements.
 Despite the Covid-19 pandemic, Digni has not seen a particular increase of financial mismanagement or irregularities.
 A few cases were added in 2020, especially on thefts, due to external factors such as lock down during the pandemic.
 As these cases will not be concluded before 2021, they are not reported above.

 Overall, the level of irregularities we believe is related to adequate internal control within the partners and in the projects.

 Digni will continue to prioritize capacity and system development related to financial management and anti-corruption measures in the secretariat and in relation to members and the implementing partners.